-Article 26 - Study support and Monitoring of student progress
+Article 26 - Study support and Monitoring of student progress (Art.
+7.13 Section 2, Subsection u WHW)

 - 1. The Dean is responsible for providing individual study supervision to students registered for the degree programme, partly for their orientation towards potential study options within and outside the degree programme.
-The Dean will also ensure that effective support and supervision is provided to students in making choices related to their studies. - 2.
-The examination and study programme applying to each student is documented in Osiris. - 3.
+The Dean will also ensure that effective support and supervision is provided to students in making choices related to their studies. - The examination and study programme applying to each student is documented in Osiris.

 The Student Administration is responsible for ensuring that all students are able to review and check their results in Osiris.